Do you need a marketing Ron Swanson or Obi-Wan Kenobi leading your team?

 Strategists

 Unsurprisingly, marketing strategists are strategic thinkers.
 They’re focused on developing long-term marketing strategies that align with the overall business goals.
-In choosing between an FCMO vs. full-time, you want your marketing leader to have a deep understanding of how to uncover consumer behavior and market trends.
+In choosing between a Fractional Chief Marketing Officer vs. full-time, you want your marketing leader to have a deep understanding of how to uncover consumer behavior and market trends.
 You need someone skilled at analyzing data to gain insights to drive their strategies.

 Marketing strategists are more like Obi-Wan Kenobis.